 "The Alliance for Green Heat applauds the DOE bioenergy program for supporting innovation in the wood and pellet heater sector for a third year," said John Ackerly, President of the Alliance for Green Heat.
 "This funding will help kickstart a new wave of American innovation and ingenuity in wood heater design which is vital to keep wood and pellet heaters competitive with solar and other renewable technologies."

 Stove Design Challenge

-In response to last years funding announcement, the DOE selected only two companies – MF Fire and ISB Marketing – to receive $3 million for research and development.
-Both companies are focusing their efforts on how to make stoves cleaner in the hands of consumers – not just in the test lab – which has become widely recognized as the Achilles heel for the millions of Americans who heat with cord wood.
+The first year, the DOE selected two companies – MF Fire and ISB Marketing – to receive $3 million for research and development.
+Both companies are focusing their efforts on how to make stoves cleaner in the hands of consumers through automation – not just in the test lab – which has become widely recognized as the Achilles heel for the millions of Americans who heat with cord wood.

-The DOE appears to be trying to fund more than just tweaks and adjustments to traditionally-designed cat and non-cat stoves.
-Applications that can demonstrate genuine advancements toward state-of-the-art technology that ensure heaters burn well during start-up and reduce the opportunity for human error may have an edge.
+The DOE is trying to fund more than just tweaks and adjustments to traditionally-designed cat and non-cat stoves.
+Applications that can demonstrate genuine advancements toward state-of-the-art technology that ensure heaters burn well during start-up and reduce the opportunity for human error will have an edge.

 Beyond merely preparing for traditional EPA testing, “applicants are encouraged to expand the testing regimen to evaluate performance over the full cycle of residential wood heater operating conditions (representative of how homeowners actually use their residential wood heaters with representative wood feedstocks).”